dwjohnston/ultimate-react-package-template/README.md

 - Update LICENSE:
     - Change the copyright name
 - Log in to Netlify, create new project and add your repository
 - In Github, set NETLIFY_SITE_ID as a repository variable, and NETLIFY_TOKEN as a repository secret.
+(Generate [PAT here](https://app.netlify.com/user/applications#oauth))
 - In Github, set the NPM_TOKEN repository secret
 - Install the [changeset-bot](https://github.com/apps/changeset-bot) to your repository